levelup/Android-HttpClient/README.md

 An Android library to make HTTP calls with parameters easier.

-There is a module to support OAuth signatures using oauth-signpost.
+There is a module to support OAuth signatures using [oauth-signpost][1].

-There is a module that supports OkHttp for SPDY and other enhancements.
+There is a module that supports [OkHttp][2] for SPDY and other enhancements.

 Features
 --------